Local Plan Examination

 The idea of developing this site has been mooted for quite a few years, but nonetheless it was not included in the draft Local Plan.

 Unknown to us an agent for Hopkins Homes submitted a response to the 2018 consultation on the closing day which concluded “A policy should be added to the Plan to define Land at and surrounding Woodbridge Town Football Club as a strategic housing allocation for at least 100 dwellings.”

-This site has now been included in the Local Plan in a new policy (SCLP12.33), but SCDC have upped the figure to approx. 120 homes.
+This site has now been included in the Local Plan in a new policy (SCLP12.33) SCDC have upped the figure to approx. 120 homes.
 It talks about “Provision of a mix of housing including housing suitable to meet the needs of the elderly population and including affordable housing".

-It is emphasised that the Parish Council was not consulted at all about the inclusion or wording of this policy let alone the principle of housing in this location.
+It is emphasised that the Parish Council was not consulted at all about the inclusion or wording of this new policy 12:33 let alone the principle of housing in this location.

 The final draft Suffolk Coastal Local Plan sets out East Suffolk Council's proposed policy on Sizewell and other Major Energy Infrastructure in some detail.
 There are Modifications proposed to be made to the Local Plan policy wording which must be agreed with the Local Plan Examiner, but it remains the case that decisions in respect of the new power station will be taken at a national level, with various regulators assessing safety, security and other issues.
 The Planning Inspectorate has agreed to consider EDF Energy’s application for Sizewell C. The process to decide the Sizewell C application is likely to take 18 months to complete, and should not be confused with the Suffolk Coastal Local Plan examination process.
 The Sizewell C application documents are available online at the Planning Inspectorate's website View documents.
 Accessible options for reading the Sizewell C application documentation are also available on request from the EDF Sizewell C team: email@example.com